-Concerts take place on a regular basis and range from talent contests, concerts, GCSE/A level Recital Evenings, Christmas activities and joint concerts with other organisations/schools and with the Dance department at Windsor, as well as performances in the community and with Dudley Performing Arts.
+Concerts take place on a regular basis and range from school productions, general music themed concerts, GCSE/BTEC Recital Evenings, Christmas activities and joint concerts with other organisations, as well as performances in the community, across the Trust and with Dudley Performing Arts.

-In addition to this, we also offer opportunities for students to involve themselves in Music Workshops such as African drumming, Salsa, Blues Performance, Jazz Masterclasses, DJ mixing etc.
+In addition to this, we also offer opportunities for students to involve themselves in Music Workshops such as Song writing, African drumming, Jazz Masterclasses, DJ mixing etc.

-- ‘Lighting of the Xmas Tree in Halesowen’ music event
+• ‘Lighting of the Christmas Tree in Halesowen’ music event

-- St Margaret’s Church, Hasbury Xmas Carol Service
+• St Margaret’s Church, Hasbury Christmas Carol Service

-- Various pop musicians at our summer activities festival
+• Various pop musicians and/or workshops at our summer activities festival